MolSSI/QCFractal/docs/qcfractal/source/managers_config_api.rst

 `pydantic <https://pydantic-docs.helpmanual.io/>`_ API which the YAML is fed into in a one-to-one match of options.

-.. autoclass:: qcfractal.cli.qcfractal_manager.ManagerSettings
+.. autopydantic_model:: qcfractal.cli.qcfractal_manager.ManagerSettings

 common
 ------

-.. autoclass:: qcfractal.cli.qcfractal_manager.CommonManagerSettings
+.. autopydantic_model:: qcfractal.cli.qcfractal_manager.CommonManagerSettings

 .. _managers_server: